Fly to Greenland in summer

 Although Greenland experiences four distinct seasons, it is the summer and winter months that tend to draw the biggest crowds.

-Travelers looking to spend summer in Greenland can expect stunning nature and long days to enjoy it, whereas those traveling north of the Arctic Circle in winter can enjoy the contrast of the stunning snowscapes against the warmth of their cozy accommodation.
+Travellers looking to spend summer in Greenland can expect stunning nature and long days to enjoy it.

-No matter when you visit, you're guaranteed a trip of a lifetime.
+But no matter when you visit Greenland, you're guaranteed the trip of a lifetime.

-Icelandair offers flights to Greenland from Iceland with smooth flight connections from across the US, including New York, Chicago and Boston.
-Icelandair makes it easy for travelers to explore this huge, other-worldly island just a couple of hours' flying distance from Reykjavík.
-All this can be done in one journey, with one ticket.
+Icelandair offers flights to Greenland via Iceland from Dublin, Ireland.
+Icelandair makes it easy for travellers to explore this huge, other-worldly island just a couple of hours flying distance from Reykjavík.

 Our flights between Iceland and Greenland are operated on De Havilland Canada (DHC) aircraft, and due to their smaller size, the service on board is limited compared to that on board the larger Boeing aircraft that connect Iceland with Europe and North America.